 Interest rate stays at 5.25%: what does it mean for you?

-For the fifth time in seven months there’s no change to the base rate – is that good or bad?
+There’s been no change to the base rate since August last year – is that good or bad?

-We’ve been in a period of rising interest rates since late 2021, though they could be set to fall this year – and that could be good or bad for your finances.
+After a period of rising interest rates since late 2021, we’re getting closer to a year with no movement, and they could be set to fall this year – and that could be good or bad for your finances.
 Here’s more on what to look for.

 What is the Bank of England base rate?